Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Introduction

 \section{Introduction}

 Forest fires pose a serious threat to both human life and the ecological environment, and have attracted growing attention in recent years~\cite{bouguettaya2022review}.
-In particular, UAV-based platforms have become increasingly popular in disaster monitoring and response due to their ability to capture real-time and efficient ground information efficiently~\cite{nagasawa2020multi,ozkan2021optimization, nagasawa2021model,rashkovetsky2021wildfire}.
+In particular, UAV-based platforms have become increasingly popular in disaster monitoring and response due to their ability to capture ground information efficiently~\cite{ozkan2021optimization, nagasawa2021model,rashkovetsky2021wildfire}.
 UAV-based platforms not only accelerate data acquisition but also reduce the risks involved in manual inspection, thereby enhancing safety in forest fire management.

 In recent years, several studies have utilized visual cues such as flames~\cite{goyal2020yolo} and smoke~\cite{alexandrov2019analysis, hossain2020forest, zhan2021pdam} for wildfire detection.
-While these methods are feasible, performing fire source detection across an entire video is computationally inefficient, especially considering the associated processing costs and the low probability of wildfire occurrence.
+While these methods are feasible, performing fire source detection across an entire video is computationally inefficient, especially given the low probability of wildfire occurrence in any given frame.
 A more efficient strategy is to first detect the presence of fire in UAV-based video streams, and only localize the fire source once fire is confirmed.

-Therefore, based on our adaptive clip-aware compression and frame selection method for UAV-collected wildfire videos proposed in the conference paper~\cite{zhao2024streamlining}, we extend the method into a practical application by introducing a lightweight and efficient two-stage framework.
+Therefore, building on our adaptive clip-aware compression and frame selection method proposed in the conference paper~\cite{zhao2024streamlining}, we extend this work into a practical application by introducing a lightweight and efficient two-stage framework.
 In Stage~1, we perform frame selection on UAV-based video streams to identify frames containing potential wildfire activity.
 In Stage~2, for frames classified as containing fire, we apply an improved YOLOv8 (You Only Look Once, Version 8) model to accurately localize the fire source.